 Over the last year, Pilot have delivered eight workshops to 99 deaf young people at four schools/ settings in the Midlands and North of England.
 ‘In the workshops, we introduced the themes, stories and key characters to the students before they attended the performances, as well as engaging them in drama games and activities,’ said Pilot’s Associate Director, Oli.

 Pilot also provided free online resources, including video interviews with cast members and filmed extracts of the production, which the teacher and students could revisit at any time to reinforce learning and vocabulary.
 The students all received free tickets to see captioned and BSL-interpreted performances of Pilot’s productions of Noughts and Crosses or Run, Rebel at their local theatre.
 Pilot returned to schools after the performance to seek students’ views about the production and its accessibility.
-We look forward to supporting Pilot’s ongoing work with deaf young people in 2024.
+We look forward to supporting Pilot’s ongoing work with deaf young people in 2025-2026.

 Sounds of Intent and University of Roehampton, London

-IMAGINE (‘Ideas for Musical Activities and Games in the Early Years)’ includes a set of resources (an Introduction, four Activity Books, a Songbook and a Notebook), online audio-visual materials and, for a representative sample of families in the pilot scheme, visits from specially trained practitioners.
+IMAGINE (‘Ideas for Musical Activities and Games in the Early Years)’ included a set of resources (an Introduction, four Activity Books, a Songbook and a Notebook), online audio-visual materials and, for a representative sample of families in the pilot scheme, visits from specially trained practitioners.

-Beyond the pilot project, the aim is to set up a national music scheme similar to those already running for the families of blind children at The Amber Trust and children with complex needs at Soundabout Families.
+Beyond this pilot project, the aim is to set up a national music scheme similar to those already running for the families of blind children at The Amber Trust and children with complex needs at Soundabout Families.

 Down the Rabbit Hole

-We have supported soprano Charlotte Hoather’s project to bring opera to schools.
+We supported soprano Charlotte Hoather’s project to bring opera to schools.
 Charlotte toured her Alice In Wonderland-inspired opera Down the Rabbit Hole during March 2023, delivering 25 performances across schools in Winsford and London.
 Down The Rabbit Hole was written by Charlotte, with music provided by Zollino.
 Charlotte also wrote and illustrated a guide to accompany the opera.

 Fiona Maddocks, writing in The Guardian, gave the show a five star review: ‘The free flow of song, dance, clever piano riffs, mime and sign language absorbed every child present.
 This tiny enterprise has incalculable resonance.’
 Read the full article here.